Rostlab/reprof/README.md

 ### reprof execution
 If we already have reprof installed in our computer these are the execution commands:

-Prediction from BLAST PSSM: (algorithm for comparing amino-acid sequences using position weighted matrix) reprof -i examples/example.Q -o /tmp/example.Q.reprof
+Prediction from BLAST PSSM (algorithm for comparing amino-acid sequences using position weighted matrix): reprof -i examples/example.Q -o /tmp/example.Q.reprof

-Prediction from FASTA file: (text based file to represent amino acids using single letter codes) reprof -i examples/example.fasta -o /tmp/example.fasta.reprof
+Prediction from FASTA file (text based file to represent amino acids using single letter codes): reprof -i examples/example.fasta -o /tmp/example.fasta.reprof

 Prediction from BLAST PSSM matrix file using the mutation mode: